Accomplished musician/producer has worked with Loreena for 34 years

 “With Loreena’s albums we had the luxury of all being in the same room.
 That way, you have the opportunity to pick up on the vibes of other musicians and work off each other,” says Brian.
 “But both ways have their benefits.”

-Now, with The Visit: The Definitive Edition soon to be released, Brian is looking back 30 years to the time of the original recording in 1991.
+Now, with The Visit: The Definitive Edition, Brian is looking back 30 years to the time of the original recording in 1991.
 Three decades is a long time and he admits his brain is “a bit fuzzy”, but there are some things that are etched in his memory.

 His girlfriend at the time, Pamela (now his wife of 27 years), had an apartment in Toronto back then where her brother’s balalaika hung on the wall.
 He’d won it as a prize for best costume on a cruise when he was 12 (dressed as a chicken).
 One day while working on The Visit, Brian took the balalaika off the wall and started playing.
 When Loreena heard the instrument, she felt it belonged in the musical imagery of “The Lady of Shalott”, and so it made its way into the recording.